MultiSafepay/docs/content/payments/methods/banks/bank-transfer/payment-flow.md

 ## Payment statuses

-{{< details title="Order and transaction statuses" >}}
-For each payment in your MultiSafepay account, there are two statuses that change as payment progresses:

-**Order status**
-The progression of the customer's order with you, independent of the payment
+**Order status**: Changes as the customer's order with you progresses towards shipment (independent of payment)

-**Transaction status**
-The progression towards settling the funds in your MultiSafepay balance
+**Transaction status**: Changes as the funds progress towards settlement in your MultiSafepay balance

 For more information, see [About MultiSafepay statuses](/payments/multisafepay-statuses/).

-{{< /details >}}

 | Description | Order status | Transaction status |
 |---|---|---|